Cerberus: Twelfth Labour of Heracles

-Athena, Hermes and Heracles, leading a two-headed Cerberus out of the underworld, as Persephone looks on.
-Hydria (c.
-550–500 BC) attributed to the Leagros Group (Louvre CA 2992).
+Heracles, accompanied by Hermes, leading a two-headed Cerberus out of the underworld.
+Plate (c.
+520–510 BC) attributed to Paseas (also known as the Cerberus Painter) (Boston MFA 01.8025).

 Cerberus' only mythology concerns his capture by Heracles.
 As early as Homer we learn that Heracles was sent by Eurystheus, the king of Tiryns, to bring back Cerberus from Hades the king of the underworld.
 According to Apollodorus, this was the twelfth and final labour imposed on Heracles.
 In a fragment from a lost play Pirithous, (attributed to either Euripides or Critias) Heracles says that, although Eurystheus commanded him to bring back Cerberus, it was not from any desire to see Cerberus, but only because Eurystheus thought that the task was impossible.

 Heracles was aided in his mission by his being an initiate of the Eleusinian Mysteries.
 Euripides has his initiation being "lucky" for Heracles in capturing Cerberus.
 And both Diodorus Siculus and Apollodorus say that Heracles was initiated into the Mysteries, in preparation for his descent into the underworld.
 According to Diodorus, Heracles went to Athens, where Musaeus, the son of Orpheus, was in charge of the initiation rites, while according to Apollodorus, he went to Eumolpus at Eleusis.

 Heracles also had the help of Hermes, the usual guide of the underworld, as well as Athena.
 In the Odyssey, Homer has Hermes and Athena as his guides.
 And Hermes and Athena are often shown with Heracles on vase paintings depicting Cerberus' capture.
 By most accounts, Heracles made his descent into the underworld through an entrance at Tainaron, the most famous of the various Greek entrances to the underworld.
 The place is first mentioned in connection with the Cerberus story in the rationalized account of Hecataeus of Miletus (fl.
 500–494 BC), and Euripides, Seneca, and Apolodorus, all have Heracles descend into the underworld there.
 However Xenophon reports that Heracles was said to have descended at the Acherusian Chersonese near Heraclea Pontica, on the Black Sea, a place more usually associated with Heracles' exit from the underworld (see below).
 Heraclea, founded c.
 560 BC, perhaps took its name from the association of its site with Heracles' Cerberian exploit.